IBM/lsf-quantum/README.md

 ### Quantum Device Selection
 User can choose different quantum device selection policy.
 For example,
 ```
-bsub -Is -a "qrmi(".env", 128)" run_example.sh
+bsub -Is -a "qrmi(file=".env",qpu.qbits=128)" run_example.sh
 ```
-uses a _default_ selector, which chooses the least busy device with at least 128 qubits.
+uses _basic_ selector, which chooses the least busy quantum device with at least 128 qubits.

 ```
-bsub -Is -a "qrmi(".env", 128, "health")" run_example.sh
+bsub -Is -a "qrmi(file=".env",qpu.qubits=128,selector=health)" run_example.sh
 ```
-uses a default _health_ selector, which chooses a device based on a composite health score using _T1_, _readout error_ and _queue depth_ attributes of each available device.
+uses _health_ selector, which chooses a quantum device based on a composite health score using _T1_, _readout error_ and _queue depth_ attributes of each available device.

 Here is the example of the health-based device selection:
 ```